 Blockchain is still relatively new, so the logistics applications will only continue to develop.

 5) On-demand warehousing

 On-demand warehousing has been recognized by Gartner and featured in publications like Bloomberg and the Wall Street Journal.
-It gives major retailers like Walmart and Ace Hardware a scalable, flexible warehousing solution through a marketplace model and transactional pricing.
+It gives major retailers like Walmart and Ace Hardware a scalable, flexible fulfillment and warehousing solution through a marketplace model and transactional pricing.